Product Roadmap: Key Features, Types, Building Tips, and Roadmap Examples

 Portfolio roadmap example

-A market roadmap is a document that may be used if the launch of the product is planned across multiple markets.
-It’s mostly developed for the marketing department and internal stakeholders to plan the marketing strategy for single or multiple products.
+A market roadmap is a document that may be used if the product launch is planned across multiple markets.
+It’s mostly developed to enable the marketing department and internal stakeholders to plan marketing strategy for single or multiple products.
 Market roadmaps are, perhaps, the most dynamic ones, as they have to capture the rapid changes in the market.
 Competitor or technological progress may cause significant shifts requiring strategy adjustment.
 At the same time, they basically include three or four items, as companies rarely distribute their products to a large number of markets.